Applications for FALL 2020 Funding Open: DEADLINE EXTENDED TO MAY 4, 2020

 See “To Apply” section below for instructions and link to the Duke My Research Proposal site

 REACH Equity Transdiciplinary Think Tanks (TTT) provide support to bring together faculty across disciplines who have a common interest in addressing racial and ethnic disparities in the clinical encounter—an area where disparities are well-documented but evidence-based research identifying potential solutions is limited.
-The REACH Equity TTTs are consistent with our aim to catalyze and support research related to the REACH Equity theme and to foster collaboration among health disparities researchers across Duke University.
-In developing the research proposal, applicants may wish to consult the REACH Equity Conceptual Model.
-In addition, this Table shows research examples related to REACH Equity’s Conceptual Model.
+The Duke Center for Research to Advance Healthcare Equity TTTs are consistent with our aim to catalyze and support research related to the REACH Equity Center theme and to foster collaboration among health disparities researchers across Duke University.
+In developing the research proposal, applicants may wish to consult the REACH Equity REACH Conceptual Model (click to download).
+In addition, this REACH Table (click to download) shows research examples related to REACH Equity’s Conceptual Model.
 Click here for more information about currently funded REACH Equity projects.

 If you have questions about these awards or about alignment of your research question with the RFA, please contact Cheryl Miller (email@example.com) to schedule a call with REACH Equity faculty.